nathan-moore-97/MentionBot/README.md

 # MentionBot

-MentionBot is a Twitter Bot written in Java.
+MentionBot is a Twitter Application written in Java.

 On Startup, MentionBot takes a Username of a Twitter user and starts a control loop, if the target user posts anything to Twitter while MentionBot is running, it will post a mention ( @targetUserScreenName ) with